icfog/icfog.github.io/membership.markdown

 permalink: /membership/
 ---

-ICFOG inauguratal membership is now open.
-To request membership, please email [Stewart Factor, DO](mailto:sfactor@emory.edu), inaugural ICFOG secretary.
+ICFOG membership is now open.
+Inaugural membership is free!
+To request membership, you may either:

+1. Navigate to "redcap [dot] link [slash] icfog" (repolace [dot] with a "." and [slash] with a "/") and enter your information, or
+2. Email [Stewart Factor, DO](mailto:sfactor@emory.edu), inaugural ICFOG secretary, with your request.